matthewcsimpson/Solar-System-Hackathon-Backend/readme.md

 GET /stellar
 ```

 Returns an obect with star details and arrays of planet and moon details.
+Planets are sorted by their perihelion (closest distance to the sun), moons are sorted by their planet and perihelion.

 ```
 {